 Ohio connection: Birth

-Prize Poems Award from Poet and Critic and Iowa State University Press, 1977, for “Hazel” and “Laws of Hospitality”; grants from Ohio Arts Council, 1977-80, 1979; Poetry in Transit Award, Poets’ League of Greater Cleveland, 1980, for “One Mouth, Love, and Ache”; Ohioana Kraut Poetry Award, 1985; creative writing fellow, National Endowment for the Arts, 1986; named Ohio poet of the year, 1993; citation for “notable book, ” National Book Critics Circle, 1998, for Broken Symmetry; Professional Achievement Award, Ohio State Alumni Association, 2000; Bjornson Award for distinguished service to the humanities, Ohio Program in the Humanities, 2000; Career Medal, Ohioana Library Association, 2001.
+Prize Poems Award from Poet and Critic and Iowa State University Press in 1977 for “Hazel” and “Laws of Hospitality”; grants from Ohio Arts Council; Poetry Transit Award from the Poetry League of Greater Cleveland, 1980, for “One Mouth, Love, and Ache”; Ohioana Kraut Poetry Award, 1985; creative writing fellow, National Endowment for the Arts, 1986; named Ohio poet of the year, 1993; citation for “notable book,” National Book Critics Circle in 1998 for Broken Symmetry; Professional Achievement Award, Ohio State Alumni Association, 2000; Bjornson Award for distinguished service to the humanities, Ohio Program in the Humanities, 2000; Career Medal, Ohioana Library Association, 2001.